Metastability in the Dissipative Quantum Rabi Model: Exact numerical simulation

 To reveal the components in the steady state, we perform an eigenstate decomposition of the steady state,

-where $|\psi_i\rangle$ denotes the $i$-th eigenstate with probability $p_i$.
+where $|\psi_i\rangle$ denotes the $i$th eigenstate with probability $p_i$.
 Numerical results show that, in the SMP, two states $\vert\psi_{1}\rangle$ and $\vert\psi_{2}\rangle$ dominant with equal probability, corresponding to the parity-breaking solutions, while other states only have quite small probabilities.
-A further calculation of the $Q$-representation of the bosonic mode reveals that each eigenstate exhibits certain features of the steady-state distribution shown in Fig.~\ref{fig:Qrep}(c).
-See Appendix~\ref{sec:Qrep-app} for details.
+A further calculation of the $Q$ representation of the bosonic mode reveals that each eigenstate exhibits certain features of the steady-state distribution shown in Fig.~\ref{fig:Qrep}(c) (see Appendix~\ref{sec:Qrep-app} for details).
 These features can be further classified into different groups according to their similarity.
 Such a grouping of the eigenstates yields a principal-component analysis of the steady state

 where $\rho^{c}_{l}$ is defined as the principal component $l$ and $g_l$ denotes the set of eigenstates in this group.
 Using the standard community detection algorithm developed for graph theory, we find four principal components in $\rho_s$.
-They are a pair of parity-breaking components, as shown in Fig.~\ref{fig:PrincipalC}(a) and (b), one spiral component, and one sigmoid component, as shown in Fig.~\ref{fig:PrincipalC}(c) and (d).
-Interpreting the parity-breaking components as metastable states and the spiral and sigmoid components as transient states, the principal component analysis establishes a correspondence between the steady-state distribution and the dynamics of the metastable states shown in Sect.~\ref{subsec:StablityUP}.
+They are a pair of parity-breaking components, as shown in Figs.~\ref{fig:PrincipalC}(a) and (b), one spiral component [Fig.~\ref{fig:PrincipalC}(c)], and one sigmoid component [Fig.~\ref{fig:PrincipalC}(d)].
+Interpreting the parity-breaking components as metastable states and the spiral and sigmoid components as transient states, the principal component analysis establishes a correspondence between the steady-state distribution and the dynamics of the metastable states shown in Sec.~\ref{subsec:StablityUP}.

 In the classification, we choose the probability distribution of $\hat{\sigma}_z$ and $\hat{x}$ as the feature of each eigenstate, defined as